 The 2023 holiday season more or less falls into two themes: vintage/traditional or bold and glam.
 There is no in-between (though we’d be delighted to find someone who can carefully bridge these very Paris Hilton and Home Alone-esque aesthetics).
 Whether your tastes skew more candycore or grandpa chic, we’ve got you covered.
 Here are the top holiday decor trends of 2023, so you can stay ahead of the curve.

-7 Holiday Decor Trends That’ll Be Everywhere This Year
+10 Holiday Decor Trends That’ll Be Everywhere This Year

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
-You can learn more about that process here.
+All prices are accurate upon date of publish.
+You can learn more about the affiliate process here.

 ICYMI, rustic jewel tones are going to be everywhere in 2024—and it’s basically just a relaxed, cozier version of colors from the ‘20s art deco movement.
 Think: chocolate brown instead of ochre, aubergine and burgundy instead of amethyst and, of course, lots of emerald and gold accents.
 Not only are these hues popping up in ornaments, garland and wreaths but we’re also seeing seasonal throws and candles with the same, rustic colors.

 After this year’s obsession with Tomato Girl, Grocery Girl and Gingerbread Girl, it was only a matter of time before produce would make its way into holiday decor.
 More specifically, dehydrated orange slices are being used as ornaments, strung on twine as garland or tied onto presents (a trend that has amassed more than 3.5 million views on TikTok alone).
 It fits the whole rustic-meets-vintage craze and it’s super easy to DIY (we promise).
 Beyond that, there’s also a slew of fruit- and veggie-inspired ornaments that nail the same vibe (and you can re-use them year after year).